 Financial aid consists of grants, scholarships, loans, and employment opportunities that are available to help students pay for the cost of attending the university.
 Most financial aid resources are based on your documented financial need and are intended to supplement, not to replace, your financial resources.
-Financial need is determined from the information you supply on the Free Application for Federal Student Aid (FAFSA).
-Link to website Grants: Gift assistance awarded on the basis of financial need and requires no repayment.
-Scholarships: Gift assistance awarded on the basis of academic achievement or other special ability and requires no repayment.
+Financial need is determined from the information you supply on the Free Application for Federal Student Aid (FAFSA). http://www.fafsa.ed.gov Grants are gift assistance awarded on the basis of financial need and requires no repayment.
+Scholarships are gift assistance awarded on the basis of academic achievement or other special ability and requires no repayment.
 Financial need may be a factor in some awards.
-Loans: Money that must be repaid at a future date, usually following graduation or when you cease to be enrolled on at least a half time basis.
-Need- and non-need-based loans are available.
-Employment: A work-study program of on-or off-campus jobs that involve a direct exchange of money (at least the federal hourly minimum wage) for work performed.
+Loans are money that must be repaid at a future date, usually following graduation or when you cease to be enrolled on at least a half time basis.
+Need and non-need-based loans are available.
+Employment is a work-study program of on-or off-campus jobs that involve a direct exchange of money (at least the federal hourly minimum wage) for work performed.
 Work-study is awarded on the basis of financial need.

-Detailed information about financial aid programs is available in The Student Guide.
-State financial aid program details are available on the Florida Department of Education.
+Detailed information about financial aid programs is available in the Financial Aid Guide.
+State financial aid program details are available on the Florida Department of Education's website.

 How do I apply for financial aid?